-The first thing that should be done when processing an image is to select the item in which area is being measured (more details in Section 1.2).
-This is done using the Calibrate button (Figure 4.1).
+The first thing that should be done when processing an image is to select the item (otherwise known as the reference object) in which area is being measured (more details in Section 1.2).
+This is done using the Calibrate button (Figure 4.3).